johnpuddephatt/leedscommunityhomes/_drafts/staff-vacancy-community-led-housing-clh-advisor.md

 #### HOW TO APPLY  .......

 To apply please send your CV and a covering letter of no more than 2 sides of A4 explaining why you are the right person for this job.
-Please email your letter and CV to steve@leedscommunityhomes.org.uk by **INSERT DEADLINE.**
+Please email your letter and CV to steve@leedscommunityhomes.org.uk **by Noon Friday 22nd November 2019.**

-Interviews are likely to be held **INSERT DETAILS.**
+Interviews are likely to be held the week of